This section of Ch. 5 will cover the following topics:

 - end punctuation: periods, question marks, exclamation points

-Punctuation is nothing more than a code that shows how a sentence should be spoken.
+Punctuation is nothing more than a code that tells the reader how a sentence should be said.
 For example, a question mark at the end of a sentence means your voice goes up at the end.
 A period means your voice goes down at the end.
 Say these sentences aloud: